bburan/OHRC-data-club/upcoming.md

 ## Wednesday, June 26 9:00am to 10:00am in HRC 0405

-* Alfred Nuttall: The strange tale of outer hair cell mitochondria
+* Alfred Nuttall (30 min.) - The strange tale of outer hair cell mitochondria.
-* Melissa Lawrence: Effects of Electro-Acoustic Stimulation on Hearing in Guinea Pigs with Hybrid Cochlear Implants
+* Melissa Lawrence (30 min.) - Effects of Electro-Acoustic Stimulation on Hearing in Guinea Pigs with Hybrid Cochlear Implants.

+## Wednesday, June 26 9:00am to 10:00am in HRC 0405

+* Jesyin Lai (30 min.) - To be announced.
+* Garnett Mcmillan (30 min.) - Statistical analysis of measurements above (or below) detection limits.